IKIM-Essen/ClusterDocs/docs/data/rcc-project-to-coscine.md

 # Planned RCC project to Coscine archive flow

-> **Service status: planned.** This page describes the intended control points.
+> **Service status — not yet released.** This page describes intended control
-> It is not a live self-service transfer procedure, and it does not authorize
+> points.
+It is not a live self-service transfer procedure, and it does not
-> users to copy governed RCC data to Coscine.
+> authorize users to copy governed RCC data to Coscine.

 Use this flow when a project is considering Coscine for a stable archive set.
 The RCC team must confirm when the supported transfer mechanism, eligibility